tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-09-01-docker-image-for-vertica.markdown

 Some notes about this Dockerfile, compared to `wmarinho`'s:

 * Added new schema, new user and new role as examples.
 Avoid using `dbadmin` user for development purpose.
-* Added Java and Maven for Java-based ETL execution.
+* Added Java and Maven for Java-based ETL and automated test execution.
 * Demonstrated running Bash and SQL scripts to initialize the container/database.

 ### How to run